VnK67/Symfony-Project-Skeleton/Readme.md

 You need an ssh access to the server.
 You'll have to connect manually at least once to accept server's key.

-Once script and server ready, you can deploy using `bin/console deploy dev` from your host (yes you'll need a recent PHP version on your host), or have Gitlab CI/CD do it for you (see below).
+Once script and server are ready, you can deploy using `bin/console deploy dev` from your host (yes you'll need a recent PHP version on your host), or have Gitlab CI/CD do it for you (see below).

 ### Gitlab
 A `.gitlab-ci.yml` file exists at project's root.
 Use it to trigger actions.
 Before being able to use it, you'll have to configure a gitlab-runner